AlonEirew/cross-doc-event-coref/README.md

 # cross-doc-event-coref
-This project code was used in the paper <Add Paper Link> for the cross document event coreference baseline model for WEC-Eng.
+This project code was used in the paper <a href="https://arxiv.org/abs/2104.05022">״WEC: Deriving a Large-scale Cross-document Event Coreference dataset from Wikipedia״</a> for the cross document event coreference baseline model for WEC-Eng.

 ## Prerequisites
 - Python 3.6 or above<br/>